Keep Your Child Safe From Sexual Abuse

 Play the "two good things and one bad thing" game.

-This was a suggestion that came from a mom who supports Defend Innocence.
+This was a suggestion that came from a mom who supports Saprea.
 Depending on the age of your child, it can be difficult to get more than one word answers out of them when you ask questions about what they did or if they had a good time.
 Instead, ask them to tell you two of their favorite things that happened and one thing that they didn’t like.
 This gives them permission to tell you if something was wrong or didn’t feel right, or if they just didn’t like the food.

 This is a great opportunity to tell them all the ways they met or exceeded your expectations.
 Because you went over what you expected of them beforehand and shared the rules you had for a given event, it’s a great time to compliment them on what they did well.
 You can mention specific things they did or said or tell them a nice thing that someone else said about them.